 Have the report open in a tab ready to refer to it while reading.

 If visibility isn’t one of your SEO priorities, you should aim to make it so from now on.
 Being more visible on Google can improve your site’s organic traffic, sales, conversions and revenue.

-Boots remains the market leader despite a huge 41% decrease in visibility.
+Boots remains the market leader despite a 30% loss in visibility.

-Lloyds Pharmacy has also kept their 2nd place spot but also suffered a small 6% loss of visibility.
+Lloyds Pharmacy has also kept their 2nd place spot but still lost a small 8% visibility this year.

 Our keywords highlighted in the report are either high competition keywords or keywords that offer a great opportunity.

-According to a study by Merkle, shopping ads now account for 60% of clicks on Google and product listing ad impressions increased by 47% last year.
+According to a study by Merkle, shopping ads now account for 60% of clicks on Google and product listing ad impressions have increased by 47% since 2017.

 Not every keyword is completely commercial, so PLAs won’t exist on all.
 However, they do appear on searches for ‘cold sore remedies’ and will appear for many terms that aren’t on our lists.

 Doing keyword research can help massively with your PPC strategy.